scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >And that was the only happiness I experienced that day

-I must admit, like the Denver Broncos, I am somewhat skeptical of this team.
+Like the Denver Broncos, I am somewhat skeptical of this team.
 But I cannot deny the 3-1 record.
-Save Najee Harris, this was a rough week for the RBs.
-When Mike Gesicki is outscoring the combined score of Melvin Gordon and Chris Carson, we got problems.
-But much like the Broncos of early, you still waved the victory flag.
-The schedule is heating up against the Zeke Squad next week, but unlike the Broncos, this team does have the ceiling to beat any team in the league on any given night.
+Other than Najee Harris, this was a rough week for the RBs.
+When Mike Gesicki is outscoring the combined score of Melvin Gordon and Chris Carson, we have problems.
+But much like the early Broncos, you still waved the victory flag.
+The schedule is heating up against the Zeke Squad next week, but unlike the Broncos, this team has the ceiling to beat any team in the league on any night.
 If the stars align, Claeb’s team could make some moves upward.

 | Name           | Team    | Depth |
 | -------------- | ------- | ----- |